FreerGit/json-odin/README.md

 ## Performance TODOs
 [ ] Remove all write_quoted_...() from code.
 [ ] Some generated writer calls can be turned into one.
-[ ] Write my own version of strings library, too many copies, we'll see.
+[ ] Write my own version of strings/strconv library, we'll see.
-[ ] strconv lib outputs _very_ imprecise floats, maybe use dragonbox/ryu instead.
+[ ] strconv lib outputs _very_ imprecise floats, maybe use dragonbox/ryu instead??.